Table of Contents

 Pesticides and pollutants

-A 2021 SR/MA found that prenatal exposure to some of the persistent organic pollutants in our environment is associated with increased risk of childhood obesity.(Stratakis, 2021) It is thought these can act as endocrine disruptors and increase the volume and number of existing adipocytes (fat cells) while altering hormonal control of appetite and satiety.
-This was also indicated in separate recent reviews, specifically noting that bisphenol A and phthalates may be culprits.(Lobstein, 2021; Rodgers, 2021) Distinctly, a 2021 SR regarding prenatal & postnatal exposure to pesticides on obesity risk in offspring included 9 animal studies and 25 human studies and found in general lots of mixed and conflicting results, noting that more research is needed.(Pinos, 2021)
+A 2021 SR/MA found that prenatal exposure to some of the persistent organic pollutants in our environment is associated with an increased risk of childhood obesity.(Stratakis, 2021) It is thought these can act as endocrine disruptors and increase the volume and number of existing adipocytes (fat cells) while altering hormonal control of appetite and satiety.
+This was also indicated in separate recent reviews, specifically noting that bisphenol A and phthalates may be culprits.(Lobstein, 2021; Rodgers, 2021; Abulehia, 2022) Distinctly, a 2021 SR regarding prenatal & postnatal exposure to pesticides on obesity risk in offspring included 9 animal studies and 25 human studies and found in general lots of mixed and conflicting results, noting that more research is needed.(Pinos, 2021)

 There are additional hormonal factors that can influence child growth(Rodgers, 2021):